-Although commonly used to treat blood clots, warfarin (Coumadin, Jantoven) can have dangerous side effects or interactions that can place you at risk of bleeding.
-Here are precautions to take to avoid warfarin side effects.By Mayo Clinic Staff
+Although commonly used to treat blood clots, warfarin (Coumadin, Jantoven) can have dangerous side effects and put you at risk of heavy bleeding.
+Know the warning signs and how to prevent side effects.By Mayo Clinic Staff

-If you've been prescribed warfarin (Coumadin, Jantoven) to prevent blood clots, you probably already know that this powerful drug can save your life if you are at risk of or have had blood clots.
-But you may not realize how serious warfarin side effects can be.
+If you've been prescribed warfarin (Coumadin, Jantoven) to prevent blood clots, you probably already know that this powerful drug can save your life if you are at risk of or previously had blood clots.
+But it's also important to remember that warfarin can result in serious side effects.

 You might be given warfarin if you have: